ku-sldg/plih/_simple/5-Failure.md

                 _ -> Nothing
 ```

 `If` follows the same pattern as `isZero`.
-The condition is evaluated first and bound to `r` if no error is generarted.
+The condition is evaluated first and bound to `r` if no error is generated.
 If `Nothin` results from evaluating the condition, then `Nothing` falls through.
 (See the monadic patter at work?)  `r` is then used to determine which arm of the `If` to evaluate and `evalErr` called as appropriate.
 Note that we do not use `return` here as the `evalErr` result will be of the right type without lifting with `Just`.

 Once the interpreter is completed, we can define an interpreter function in a manner similar to the original interpreter function for `eval`: